HEATING & COOLING WITH AN AIR SOURCE HEAT PUMP

 LOWER YOUR ELECTRIC HEATING COSTS

 Your heating system is the single largest user of energy at home; it can account for almost 60% of your energy bill!
-To lower your electric heating costs, consider an energy-efficient heat pump.
-They transfer heat energy from the air or the ground to warm or cool your home.
-We also offer rebates on both air source and ground source heat pumps to make your upgrade more affordable.
+To lower your electric heating costs, consider an energy-efficient air source heat pump.
+They transfer heat energy from the air to warm or cool your home.
+We also offer rebates on air source heat pumps to make your upgrade more affordable.

 Whyte Ridge Furnace and Air Duct Cleaning (a registered Efficiency Manitoba supplier) has installed air source heat pumps in homes throughout Manitoba.